hotseat-developers/Hot-Seats/README.md

 - [x] Allow users to create and tasks when they are in the manager role
 - [x] Allow users to create orders and wipe them clean when not needed when they are in the point of sale role
 - [x] Allow users to view orders and go through the steps when cooking the order when they are in the cook role
+- [x] Allow users to track their progress with their orders

 ## Stretch Goals
 - [] Sync timers for all food tasks